r5atom/Saturday-Datascience/README.md

 - Monthly police auction results.
 - So far 2+ years of auction 5000+ results with 3000+ cars.
-- Aside from make and model, engine specification, color, and more is available.
+- Aside from make and model, engine specification, color, and more is available, amounting to 100+ features.
 - Item features can be used to predict pricing.
 - Images can be used for classification.